-CWK conducts direct nutrition education and/or PSE change initiatives in Santa Fe and Española Public Schools, the Turquoise Trail State Charter School, and the Ohkay Owingeh Community School, working closely with main collaborators: teachers, principals, administrators, and food service staff.
+CWK conducts direct nutrition education and/or PSE change initiatives in Santa Fe and Española Public Schools, and Turquoise Trail State Charter School, working closely with main collaborators: teachers, principals, administrators, and food service staff.
 Potential expansion to public schools in San Miguel County and Tribal Communities will be coordinated with NMHSD and other SNAP-Ed implementing agencies.